r0ckwav3/labra-minus/README.md

 or
 cargo run -- XXX.txt input
 ```
-Inputs can only be integers at the moment.
+Inputs be integers or strings.
+Strings are translated into a list of the unicode values.
 If no input is given, 0 is the default input.

+If the output can be interpreted as a string (a list of valid unicode codes), both the list and the translated string will be outputted.

 ## Syntax Overview
 Newlines are ignored, and `#` makes a comment.